-We also record revenue from our collaboration and license agreements with Celgene.
-Under this agreement, we have received an upfront payment related to the license fee which was recognized upon the delivery of the license right.
-Additionally, the reimbursement of remaining undelivered research and development services is recognized over the performance period of the collaboration arrangement.
-We will also receive research and development reimbursement revenue for the basket study trials that Celgene opts into.
-We consider milestone payments variable consideration and include them in the transaction price when a significant reversal of revenue recognized is not expected to occur.
-See Note 3 to our consolidated financial statements included in this Quarterly Report for a description of this agreement.
+We also recorded revenue from our collaboration and license agreement with Celgene for tislelizumab, which was terminated in June 2019.
+Under this agreement, we received an upfront payment related to the license fee, which was recognized upon the delivery of the license right.
+Additionally, the reimbursement of remaining undelivered research and development services was recognized over the performance period of the collaboration arrangement.
+We recognized the remainder of the deferred research and development services revenue balance upon termination of the collaboration agreement.
+We also received research and development reimbursement revenue for the basket study trials that Celgene opted into through the termination of the collaboration agreement.
+Pursuant to the terms of the termination agreement, we received a one-time payment of \$150 million.
+The entire payment was recognized in the period the termination occurred, as we had no further performance obligations under the collaboration.
+See Note 3 to our condensed consolidated financial statements included in this Quarterly Report for a description of this agreement.